klayu/hb_beacon/content/en/blog/its-hard-to-be-an-infj-the-authors-personal-story.md

 My opinions on social and political issues are pretty unshakeable, without shades of gray.
 I recognize the problems my inflexible positions can cause, however, and try to open my mind to other perspectives.
 When I have strong feelings about an issue, I share them with only one or two trusted friends.
 I am generally not a leader of causes in public.
 I write about them passionately, though.

+{{<

+leftbanner src="/images/cc1.gif"

-My intuitive, feeling, and judging functions, acting in concert, make me quick to respond to emergencies, especially those involving injury or danger to people or animals.
+text1="My intuitive, feeling, and judging functions, acting in concert, make me quick to respond to emergencies, especially those involving injury or danger to people or animals."

+text2=""

+>}}

 Even at age 82, I still rush into threatening situations.
 I always emerge unharmed because my intuitive function steers me away from personal danger while my emotions give me the courage and force to act.

 **Career Experience**